 Individual Customers develop and implement communications activities relating to their own areas of responsibility.

 Currently there are a range of Customers from 9 NSW Government Departments requiring Public Awareness services each year.
-Reports of past public awareness campaign media expenditure were previously on the DPC website and are now published on the OpenGov NSW website and can provide an indication of Customers that may require Advertising and Digital Communication services in the future.
+Reports of past public awareness campaign media expenditure were previously on the Department of Premier and Cabinet website and are now published on the OpenGov NSW website and can provide an indication of Customers that may require Advertising and Digital Communication services in the future.

 Scope of Advertising & Digital Communication Services